telekom/oscake-documentation/docs/deduplicator.md

 The output files are stored in the same directory as the input files (e.g. if the oscc file is called `OSCake-Report.oscc` the resulting file is called `OSCake-Report_dedup.oscc`; the archive file also gets the suffix `_dedup`).

+> Run Deduplicator from Docker using the unzipped [example file](./examples/versionMay2022/ortExample.zip):
+>
+> `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf oscake -a deduplicator -dI ./results/OSCake-Report_curated_resolved_selected_metadata.oscc`
+>
+> The option -v mounts the local directory into the folder `/project`.
+The option -w sets the working directory to `/project`.
+Consequently, every path in the example is relative to the working directory.
+ORT will generate the file `analyzer-result.yml` in the subdirectory `./results`

 ## Examples
 The examples show selected sections of the oscc-file based on [Testcase#6](https://github.com/Open-Source-Compliance/tdosca-tc06-plainhw.git)